 Incoming search terms:

-If you are married to a Thai and you are going to be buying property in Thailand then having a usufruct is one of the options next to a prenuptial agreement and having a superficies.
-Since you cannot own property in your own name in Thailand as foreigners are prohibited from owning land outright, this is one way of ensuring that you still have the right to live in the house or villa.
+What is are Thai Usufructs?
+If you are married to a Thai and you are going to be buying property in Thailand.
+Then having a usufruct is one of the options next to a prenuptial agreement and having a superficies.
+Since you cannot own property in your own name in Thailand.
+This as foreigners are prohibited from owning land outright.
+Then this is one way of ensuring that you still have the right to live in the house or villa.